Transvaginal Mesh Failure

 What should I do if I had a problem with a transvaginal mesh?

-If you or someone you care about has a transvaginal mesh used to correct pelvic organ prolapse and suffered any of the above symptoms, our law firm may be able to help.
+If you or someone you care about has a transvaginal mesh used to correct pelvic organ prolapse and suffered any of the above symptoms, our defective products lawyers may be able to help.
 Contact us today to learn how.

 Transvaginal Mesh Complications